 - The ADX measures trend strength without regard to trend direction.
 This allows traders to identify whether there is a good environment for their trend following system or a non-trend following system.

 - The other two indicators, Plus Directional Indicator (+DI) and Minus Directional Indicator (-DI), identify trend direction.
 The upside has an edge when +DI is larger than - DI, while the downside has an edge when - DI is greater.
 The crosses of these two lines indicate the change in the direction.

-When a trader combines this two analysis, they are able to distinguish both the direction and strength of the trend in one indicator.
+When a trader combines these two analysis, they are able to distinguish both the direction and strength of the trend in one indicator.

 The value of the ADX

 Wilder suggests that a strong trend is unfolding when the ADX is above the value of 25.
 When the value is lower than 20, it means that no trend is present and the currency is in a range-bound environment.
 Wilders considered the zone between 20 and 25 to be in between.
 Many technical analysts, however, use 20 as the key level for ADX.

 The directional movement is positive or plus when the current high minus the prior high is greater than the prior low minus the current low.

 - Provided the answer to the above is positive, the Plus Directional Movement (+DM) then equals the current high minus the prior high.
 A negative value would mean that the +DM is zero.

 The directional movement is negative or minus when the prior low minus the current low is greater than the current high minus the prior high.

 - Provided the answer to the above is negative, the Minus Directional Movement (-DM) equals the prior low minus the current low.
 A positive value would mean that the –DM is zero.

 Wilder created a simple ADX indicator strategy and trading plan which is based on the three parts or lines of the indicator.